jin-dev/jin-dev.github.com/_posts/2018-02-28-Java9_jShell.markdown

 date:   2018-02-28
 ---

 In my personal opinion, one of most beautiful components of Java9 is Java shell.
+Let us go back to our fist class of learning Java.
+Back then, I didn't know why I had to create void method for printing "Hello".
+But Java shell provides Java shell for efficiency way of learning java curves. we don't need to create methods in java shell.

 ## Advantages
 + no more "public static void main(String[] args)" method.